gabe-ng/Classic-Arcade-Game-Clone/README.md

  - To play on GitHub.io: [Arcade Game Clone](https://gabe-ng.github.io/Classic-Arcade-Game-Clone/)
  - Clone or Download [here](https://github.com/gabe-ng/Classic-Arcade-Game-Clone) and the open index.html in your browser.

- You can check out the original repository [here](https://github.com/richardkalehoff/udacity-project-arcade-game).